“The work is interesting and varied, the work environment is welcoming, open, honest and in a very picturesque setting!”

 When I first joined, I worked within the DE&S Airworthiness Team (DAT) which meant liaising with DE&S and the Military Aviation Authority to assist Delivery Teams through certification.
 Last year, I moved to the UK Military Flying Training System where I became responsible for managing the integrity of the Juno and Jupiter helicopters.

 What are the opportunities to develop and progress within your function?

-I spent a significant amount of my first six months in DE&S attending formal training courses organised or promoted by the Engineering Function in addition to more informal on-the-job training, the latter is very much ongoing!
+There are plenty of opportunities to attend training courses organised and/or promoted by the Engineering Function, in addition to more informal development through day-to-day experience.
+In my case, the latter is very much ongoing!

 What do you most enjoy about your job?

 I am enjoying working within a Delivery Team, though this has been more ‘remote’ than could ever have been expected due to the pandemic, which has presented unique challenges in getting to know the air systems.

 In my role within the DAT, it was assisting the Military Aviation Authority with transforming the military certification standards.
 I am still working on my greatest achievement in my new role!

 Are you a member of any networks at DE&S?
 If so, why did you decide to join and what benefits do they bring to you?

 I am a STEM ambassador (Science, Technology, Engineering and Mathematics) and am registered with Primary Engineer, an organisation focused on encouraging more young people to consider careers in STEM-related professions.
 As a result, I am on the DE&S communications list for the Government Science and Engineering (GSE) network, which is a network of more than 10,000 civil servants with a background or interest in science and engineering.
 I am also usually one of the DE&S STEM ambassadors helping at the Big Bang fair and am looking forward to participating again once the in-person events return.